-In order to meet your elective requirements, you will select clinical elective course(s) offered by the Department of Psychology and Philosophy.
-Students who do not write a thesis will select three clinical elective courses; thesis-track students may select one clinical elective course unless completion of their thesis requires additional thesis courses.
-Clinical elective courses are intended to provide additional opportunities to broaden your clinical training and will focus on specific clinical areas, e.g., child psychotherapy, group therapy, projective assessment, neuropsychopharmacology, trauma, substance abuse/addiction, couple and family psychology, etc. Some of these courses may be offered as PSYC 5334, Theory & Research in Psychotherapy II, which can be counted more than once on the degree plan if the courses comprise different topics.
+In order to meet your elective requirements, you will select 1-3 clinical elective course(s) offered by the Department of Psychology and Philosophy.
+Clinical elective courses are intended to provide additional opportunities to broaden your clinical training and enhance your readiness for independent practice, so they will focus on specific clinical areas, such as child psychotherapy, group therapy, neuropsychopharmacology, trauma, substance abuse/addition, couple and family psychology, etc. Some of these courses may be offered as PSYC 5334, Theory & Research in Psychotherapy II, which can be counted more than once on the degree plan if the courses comprise different topics.
 A program goal is to offer at least one clinical elective, and possibly two, each long semester.
 Consult with the MA Coordinator to determine whether a course will count as a clinical elective.